Indian coffee king’s body found

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-“The government should hold a proper investigation into his tragic death,” former prime minister H.D.
-Deve Gowda said on Twitter as he expressed “shock”.
+"The government should hold a proper investigation into his tragic death," former prime minister H D Deve Gowda said on Twitter as he expressed "shock".
 A call for an independent inquiry was raised in parliament by opposition Congress MP Manish Tewari.
-Siddhartha — whose family had been in the coffee business for 130 years — opened his first Cafe Coffee Day store in 1996 and went on to become one of the world’s biggest coffee traders.
-He owned Asia’s biggest coffee plantation and his company was India’s biggest coffee exporter.
-The chain has more than 1,700 stores, mainly in India, but also in Malaysia, Egypt, Czech Republic and Austria, employing more than 30,000 people.
-Its shares slumped by 20 percent for the second straight day on Wednesday as news of the body was released.
+Siddhartha, whose family had been in the coffee business for 130 years, opened his first Cafe Coffee Day store in 1996 and went on to become one of the world´s biggest coffee traders.

-“The government should hold a proper investigation into his tragic death,” former prime minister H.D.
-Deve Gowda said on Twitter as he expressed “shock”.
+"The government should hold a proper investigation into his tragic death," former prime minister H D Deve Gowda said on Twitter as he expressed "shock".
 A call for an independent inquiry was raised in parliament by opposition Congress MP Manish Tewari.
-Siddhartha — whose family had been in the coffee business for 130 years — opened his first Cafe Coffee Day store in 1996 and went on to become one of the world’s biggest coffee traders.
-He owned Asia’s biggest coffee plantation and his company was India’s biggest coffee exporter.
-The chain has more than 1,700 stores, mainly in India, but also in Malaysia, Egypt, Czech Republic and Austria, employing more than 30,000 people.
-Its shares slumped by 20 percent for the second straight day on Wednesday as news of the body was released.
+Siddhartha, whose family had been in the coffee business for 130 years, opened his first Cafe Coffee Day store in 1996 and went on to become one of the world´s biggest coffee traders.